 Because of all that space and the geographic spread of the rural population, there is typically a much lower crime rate, which means you can relax a bit more by sending your kids outside to play on their own.

-According to property maintenance experts Workever, You’ll also find fewer regulations for things like keeping your dog on a leash or adding features to your home and yard.
+You’ll also find fewer regulations for things like keeping your dog on a leash or adding features to your home and yard.

 Without the industry and exhaust of an urban setup, you’ll find less pollution out in the country.
 You’ll have cleaner air to help rather than hinder your health.